embeddedkafka/embedded-kafka-schema-registry/README.md

 }
 ```

-* A Schema Registry server will be started and automatically shutdown at the end of the test.
+* In-memory Zookeeper, Kafka, and Schema Registry will be instantiated respectively on port 6000, 6001, and 6002 and automatically shutdown at the end of the test.

 ## Utility methods